top of page

 A halt not a station

-The term halt is being increasingly used to distinguish a small stop with minimal infrastructure from a larger fully-featured station.
+The term halt is being increasingly used to distinguish a small stop with minimal infrastructure from larger stations.
 An unmanned halt can comprise little more than a short-form platform, a ticket machine, a shelter and an electronic timetable..
-Designs are fully accessible,
+Platforms are always fully accessible,

 Many smaller rail stations were once entitled 'halts'.
 The term was removed from timetables by British Rail in 1974 but came back in 1978 for the opening of the IBM Halt in Greenock in Scotland.

-The campaign proposes Newburgh adopts a short-platform halt. - cheap, easy-to-assemble means to connect to rail.
+The campaign proposes Newburgh adopts a short-platform halt. - a cheap, easy-to-assemble means for Newburgh to connect to rail.
+It keeps costs low and is a proportionately sized station for the town.

 Beauly Station